simyy/webpy-blog-practice/README.md

-# webpy blog
+# Webpy Blog Practice

->a blog app writen in python by web.py
+A blog app writen in python by web.py.

 ## what it depands
 * python2.7